MileHacker Logo

 • Workshops & Classes: Centro Cultural Paso del Norte or local cultural institutes may offer sporadic workshops (art, craft, music, dance).
 Inquire locally upon arrival.

-• Language Learning: Private language schools or tutors can offer Spanish lessons, providing a valuable way to connect with locals.
+• Language Learning: Private language schools or tutors can offer Spanish lessons, providing a valuable way to meet local people.

-• Community-based Tourism: Less common or formalized in Ciudad Juárez due to its industrial and border-city focus compared to other Mexican regions.
+• Community-based Tourism: Less common or formalized in Ciudad Juárez on account of its industrial and border-city focus compared to other Mexican regions.

 • Cultural Institutes: Check organizations like Instituto Municipal de Investigación y Planeación (IMIP) for offerings.